ibm-cloud-docs/vpc/bs_snapshots_about.md

 ### Single volume snapshots
 {: #single-volume-snapshots}

-A snapshot is a copy of your volume that you take manually in the UI or from the CLI, or create programmatically with the API, or Terraform.
+A snapshot is a copy of your volume that you take manually in the console or from the CLI, or create programmatically with the API, or Terraform.
 You can take a snapshot of a first-generation boot or data volume that is attached to a running virtual server instance.
 A "bootable" snapshot is a snapshot of a boot volume.
 A "nonbootable" snapshot is of a data volume.
 You can take snapshots as often as you want.
 However, you can't take a snapshot of a volume that's in a degraded state.

 Do you want to automatically create snapshots of your {{site.data.keyword.block_storage_is_short}} volumes?
 With Backup for VPC, you can create backup policies to schedule regular volume backups.
 For more information, see [About Backup for VPC](/docs/vpc?topic=vpc-backup-service-about).
 {: tip}